Financial aid •

 You can also begin researching early so you know what types of aid you might be eligible for and what requirements you should try to meet.

-One of our Mos coaches can help identify which scholarships and grants you’re close to qualifying for and what you need to do to meet the requirements, so you can get the most free money possible.
+One of our Mos advisors can help identify which scholarships and grants you’re close to qualifying for and what you need to do to meet the requirements, so you can get the most free money possible.

 Step 2: Fill out the FAFSA